StackStorm/orquesta/docs/source/languages/orchestra.rst

 Workflow Model
 --------------
 The following is the list of attributes that makes up the workflow model.
-A workflow takes input, perform a set of tasks in predefined order, and return output.
+A workflow takes input, perform a set of tasks in predefined order, and returns output.
 The workflow model here is a directed graph where the tasks are the nodes and the transitions and their condition between tasks form the edges.
-The tasks that compose a workflow will be defined in the DSL as a dictionary named `tasks` where the key and value is the task name and task model respectively.
+The tasks that compose a workflow will be defined in the DSL as a dictionary named ``tasks`` where the key and value is the task name and task model respectively.

 +-------------+------------+-------------------------------------------------------------------+
 | Attribute   | Required   | Description                                                       |